 There are big industry websites, and popular websites with an established domain authority looking to grab traffic from the countless numbers of search.

-Attempting to rank a newer website for popular keywords is pretty much not gonna happen.
+Attempting to rank a newer website ahead of the most popular websites on search engines for popular keywords is pretty much not going to happen.

 75% of people will never scroll past the first page on a Google search.

 With the numbers that high it’s crucial to learn as much as possible on the topic of good SEO (Search Engine Optimization).

 Learning about SEO can help your content show up on the first page of Google.

 Why It’s Important to Rank on The First Page of Google

 We have to write content that makes it to the top of SERP’s.